hojun121/aws-inventory-extractor/README.md

       ```

 ### [ 2 / 5 ] Setup Steampipe config file.
-- This module extracts AWS resources according to the default region configured in IAM.
+- Automatically configure Steampipe config file based on AWS profile.

 ### [ 3 / 5 ] Extract AWS resources into an in-memory PostgreSQL.
 - If all the above steps are completed successfully, extracting AWS resources into an in-memory PostgreSQL database will function properly.